danver83/hexlet-git/README.md

-Hello, Hexlet!!!
-add this string!
+Hello, Hexlet!
+How are you?